 Lodging an application

 Applications for Approved Leave can be lodged online via studentConnect (select 'Discontinuation and Approved Leave' and follow the prompts).
-Applications can be submitted up until the final date to withdraw from a unit without academic penalty (see Important Dates).
+Applications can be submitted up until the Academic Withdrawal Date (the final date to withdraw from a unit without academic penalty) - for details see Important Dates.

-Note: Whilst applications can be submitted up until the relevant academic penalty date for the teaching period, applications which are made after the Census Date and approved, will result in the student remaining financially liable for any enrolled unit fees and the Student Services and Amenities Fees.
+Note: Whilst applications can be submitted up until the relevant Academic Withdrawal Date for the teaching period, applications which are made after the Census Date and approved, will result in the student remaining financially liable for any enrolled unit fees and the Student Services and Amenities Fees.
 In order to avoid any financial penalty, students should lodge an application for Approved Leave prior to the Census Date where possible.

 There are many reasons why students take time off from their studies: employment, medical, financial, study, travel and other reasons.
 You normally don't need to specify a reason to be eligible for Approved Leave, but it is important you consider how Approved Leave will impact your course progression and completion time.
 A decision on whether to grant Approved Leave will be made by your Faculty Adviser.

-For advice on Approved Leave, submit a query using "Email Us".
+For further advice on Approved Leave, submit a query using "Email Us".